Board of Trustees

 I joined the Honor Flight Board of Trustees in 2011 because of my commitment to honoring all Florida veterans who proudly served our country.
 I was elected Vice Chairman in order to help raise funds to assure our Veterans get to Washington, DC each year.

-In addition to working with Honor Flight, I formerly served as 3rd Vice Commander of the American Legion Post 13, and, serve as Public Relations & Publicity Chairman of Tallahassee Elks Lodge 937.
+In addition to working with Honor Flight, I am currently serving as 3rd Vice Commander of the American Legion Post 13, and, serve as Public Relations & Publicity Chairman of Tallahassee Elks Lodge 937.

 Chief Tom Quillin – Secretary